johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

-It defines two multi-signer specific entities: the "multi-signer agent" (MSA) that is responsible for the multi-signer process and the "combiner", which manages combination of unsigned zone data from the zone owner with zone data under control of the MSA.
-It introduces a new DNS RRtype, SIGNER, that is used by the zone owner to designate the chosen multi-signer agents.
+It defines two multi-signer specific entities: the "multi-signer agent" (MSA) that is responsible for the multi-signer process and the "combiner", which is responsible for "combining" unsigned zone data from the zone owner with zone data under control of the MSA.
+It introduces a new DNS RRtype, HSYNC, that is used by the zone owner to designate the chosen DNS Providers (signing and/or serving the zone).
 Furthermore it describes a mechanism for the MSAs to establish secure communication with each other, either via “pure DNS” communication secured by DNS SIG(0) signatures on each message or via a RESTful API secured by TLS.
-Finally, the document describes two models for multi-signer process synchronization:
-“leader/follower mode” and “peer mode” and the mechanism by which a set of MSAs decide which model to use for a given zone.
+Finally, the document describes two models for multi-signer process synchronization: “leader/follower mode” and “peer mode” and the mechanism by which a set of MSAs decide which model to use for a given zone.

 The scope of the document is only the distributed aspect of DNSSEC multi-signer up to the point where secure communication and